CD3/config-makover/README.md

     config = readConfig( text )
     print yaml.dump(config, default_flow_style=False)

-The YAML configuration file is loaded into a nested dictionary and then ran through a Mako Template with itself as a Context.
+The YAML configuration file is loaded into a nested dictionary and then ran through a Tempita Template with itself as a Context.
 The result is that you can reference the value of other parameters in the configuration file to set the value of a parameter.

 This is extremely useful if you write code that does numerical calculations, like a physics simulation.